navkar/Predictions/README.md

 * :mask: Survival skills (prevention from immunity based viruses & stupid people)

 #### USA 2023 :us:
-* Biden would be forced to resign, Kamala will be a short-tem president.
+* Biden would be forced to resign, Kamala will be a short-term president.
 Possibility of declaration of constitutional crisis before the summer of 2023
 * April - June (possible civil unrest in US)
 * Short lived recession from March - September
   - Real unemployment will be much higher